tw2113/Untappd-WordPress-Widget/readme.txt

 Classes applied to the `ul` tag
 	Default: untappd_checkins
 ### untappd_user_markup
+Allows you to provide your own markup for the user widget.
+### untappd_brewery_markup
-Allows you to provide your own markup for the widget.
+Allows you to provide your own markup for the brewery widget.

 == Installation ==